Generic Name: methylphenidate hydrochloride

 Methylphenidate Chewable Tablets Description

 Each Methylphenidate Hydrochloride Chewable Tablet, for oral administration, contains 2.5 mg, 5 mg or 10 mg of methylphenidate hydrochloride USP.
-In addition, Methylphenidate Hydrochloride Chewable Tablets also contain the following inactive ingredients: aspartame, maltose, microcrystalline cellulose, grape flavor, pregelatinized starch, phosphoric acid, and stearic acid.
+In addition, Methylphenidate Hydrochloride Chewable Tablets also contain the following inactive ingredients: microcrystalline cellulose, grape flavor, guar gum, maltose, stearic acid, and sucralose.

 Methylphenidate Chewable Tablets - Clinical Pharmacology